jsebvel/memcached/README.md

 ##Help
 If you need some help please type the command `help` after enter your name.
 ## Test
 To run test, you need to install 'rspec' with `gem install rspec`.
-After installation you need to start the server and run in a new windows the command `bundle exec rspec`.
+After installation you need to start the server and run in a new command line, the command `bundle exec rspec`.
 This command can run at project root directory.